 - Acquire and use a wide vocabulary, including grammatical terminology, and other literary and linguistic terms they need to criticise and analyse what they read

 In Terms 1, 2 and 3, students are introduced to Edexcel English Language Paper 1, which focuses on analytical and evaluative approaches to exploring unseen 19th Century texts.
-Classes have been exposed to a wide range of Victorian fiction extracts, such as 'Frankenstein', 'Sherlock Holmes' and 'Pride and Prejudice' in order to familiarise the year group with the literary style of the 19th Century.
-Analysis of structure has been explicitly taught, as well as encouraging pupils to provide a critical overview of texts.
+Classes will be exposed to a wide range of Victorian fiction extracts, such as 'Frankenstein', 'Sherlock Holmes' and 'Pride and Prejudice' in order to familiarise the year group with the literary style of the 19th Century.
+Analysis of structure will be explicitly taught, as well as encouraging pupils to provide a critical overview of texts.

 For Section B, students learn the skills to write a piece of imaginative writing.
 The course begins by focusing on the micro level of writing with a focus on vocabulary, punctuation and sentence structures, which then progresses in difficulty by encouraging pupils to attempt more challenging skills such as manipulating whole text structure, applying symbolism to narratives and subtly adapting tone to suit the style of writing.

 Students then move into Terms 4, 5 and 6 to study Paper 2.
 Students focus on critical readings of non-fiction writing from a range of different genres, styles and periods and consolidate their critical reading skills from the previous term.
 Finally, students explore how to write non-fiction texts.
 Lessons are geared for pupils to explore various genres such as speeches, letters, reports, articles and reviews, and there is a focus on adapting this writing to manipulate tone, style and register to ensure it clearly matches the audience and purpose of the text.
 At this point in the curriculum we introduce students to their spoken language qualification, so that pupils apply their understanding of genre, audience and purpose to their own speech.